Education and Schools in Mumbai

 International schools in Mumbai

-The percentage of Indian children in these schools is much lower, so if you prefer your child to be more exposed to locals and their culture, then the Indian private schools would be a more suitable alternative.
+The percentage of Indian children in these schools is much lower, so if expats prefer their child to be more exposed to locals and their culture, then the Indian private schools would be a more suitable alternative.

-Otherwise, if you’re abroad only for a short period of time and would like to have your child have as little trouble as possible acclimatising to their new education environment, then sending them to the international school associated with your home country (i.e. American, Singapore, etc.) may be best.
+Otherwise, if parents are working abroad only for a short period of time and would like their child to have as little trouble as possible acclimatising to their new environment, then sending them to the international school associated with their home country may be best.

 Most international schools charge an average of 20,000 USD on annual academic fees, in addition to approximately 10,000-15,000 USD in supplementary fees.